andreja-m/BashPass/README.md

 # BashPass
 CLI based password manager

-I tryed to make an secure password manager in bash.
+I tried to make a secure password manager in bash.
 Using different types of permissions, encryption and compression.
-I also left some examples in query directory for user to check before installing.
+I also left some examples in query directory for users to check before installing.

 NOTE: When installed, program won't work if runned by user, you must be root in order to start it.